spences10/scottspence.com/copy/faq.md

 Like I noted already, I'd prefer fully remote roles.

-I live a ~30 minute train ride from London stations like Elephant and Castle, Victoria and Blackfriars.
-I prefer to avoid travelling by tube.
+I live a ~30 minute train ride from London stations like Elephant and Castle, Victoria, Blackfriars and Charring Cross.

-I'll consider roles that are a short walk (~10-15 minutes) from either London Victoria, Blackfriars or Elephant & Castle.
+I'll consider roles that are a short walk (~10-15 minutes) from any of those stations.

 Based in Swanley, Kent I'll consider places that are in Sevenoaks and Bromley, **only** those two places though.